 CARES funding cannot cover:

 - Loss of income or job.

 - Loss of a study abroad, clinical rotation, or course-related travel deposit

 - Expenses that do not relate directly to the Arcadia student

 Awarding Method (All HEERF Funds)

 A committee reviews and sorts applications based on the severity of the disruption(s), and those who experienced more than one overlapping hardship are prioritized.
 Students are awarded funds based on the losses they showed, up to a set dollar amount, determined by taking an average of all the estimated expenses submitted.
-Students have more than one opportunity to apply for funds, in order to ensure that there would be ongoing opportunities for affected individuals to receive assistance (up to $6,300 annually).
+Students have more than one opportunity to apply for funds, in order to ensure that there would be ongoing opportunities for affected individuals to receive assistance (up to $6,900 annually unless documented special circumstances are evident).
 Applications are reviewed on a rolling basis until funding is depleted.
 Due to limitations in funding, priority review will go to first-time applications.